MikaelTornwall/timetracker/documentation/documentation.md

 __3.1.2.
 Teacher__

 Any person who wants to supervise a course or a project.
-Teacher can control the course details, such as maximum number of students and create and delete courses.

 <a name="userstories"></a>
 ### 3.2.
 User stories